Prem30-jr/FSD_CLI/README.md

 ⚠️ Only valid combinations are allowed, and the CLI blocks incompatible stacks automatically.

-### Safety and Edge Case Handling
+### 🛡️Safety and Edge Case Handling

 The CLI focuses strongly on safety and predictable behavior.

-- Detects and handles existing folders with overwrite, rename, or exit options.
+- ✅Detects and handles existing folders with overwrite, rename, or exit options.
-- Handles user aborts through Ctrl+C without leaving partial projects.
+- ✅Handles user aborts through Ctrl+C without leaving partial projects.
-- Validates database URLs and rejects invalid connection strings.
+- ✅Validates database URLs and rejects invalid connection strings.
-- Detects missing backend templates and reports clear errors.
+- ✅Detects missing backend templates and reports clear errors.
-- Performs automatic rollback on partial generation failures.
+- ✅Performs automatic rollback on partial generation failures.
-- Handles npm or internet failures with clean, actionable error messages.
+- ✅Handles npm or internet failures with clean, actionable error messages.
-- Guarantees no half-generated or broken projects remain on disk.
+- ✅Guarantees no half-generated or broken projects remain on disk.

 ## Requirements